7h3730B/nix/README.md

 ### Tanya

-Tanya is a public facing (Oracle free tier) server which hosts little websites and APIs
+Tanya is a public facing (Oracle free tier) server which hosts little websites and APIs not connected to tailscale

 ### Emilia